Poland won't be 'blackmailed' says PM Morawiecki while EU stands firm | DW | 21.10.2021

 "We have to find ways of coming back together," she said, adding that bringing multiple cases against Poland to the Court of Justice of the European Union was no solution.

-Morawiecki has dismissed the idea of following in the footsteps of the UK by leaving the bloc.
-The Polish premier said there was no chance of a "Polexit."
+Morawiecki has dismissed the idea of following in the footsteps of the UK by leaving the bloc, ruling out the possibility of a "Polexit."

 Support for EU membership remains high in Poland, with some 88% of Poles keen to remain in the 27-member bloc.